Kitemares

 His only big mistake was listening to people who suggested to use a board leash with a kite.
 Never use any type of board leash ( when using a kite ), unless you understand the high risk and feel that value of your board is higher than the value of your life.
 Board leashes combined with a kites power are a bad idea Know your gear, know all of your safety options, and what do in case of an emergency.
 We're glad to hear that Ian escaped without any serious injury and appreciate his contribution to this website and other kiters.

 I was looking through your website reading the kitemares and have realized that no one has submitted anything new for a long time.
 I think kitemares are the best way to learn.
 So here is something that happened to me a couple of weeks ago (big rookie mistake).
 First of all I am an experienced sailor (every type of sailing boat), surfer and getting pretty good at kiteboarding.
 Well, the other day I rigged my brand new 12m Best HP Nemesis (COOLEST KITE ever) with about 20 knots wind and went to self launch.
-The only problem is that were I usually kite in the south of Spain can be extremely gusty.
-I burry one wing tip and start making my way back to the bar.
-All of a sudden I feel one of those gusts (27knts) so I turn around just in time to see my kite launch without me.
+The only problem is that where I usually kite in the south of Spain can be extremely gusty.
+I burried one wing tip and start making my way back to the bar.
+All of a sudden I feel one of those gusts (27 knts) so I turn around just in time to see my kite launch without me.
 The only thing that I could think was that this brand new kite is not taking off without me.
 So I leaped on top of the bar......BAD IDEA.
 Not only did I not grab the bar but managed to get my leg caught on it making the kite turn into a very fast kiteloop.
 To the horror of my poor mom who had just arrived to the beach, she saw her son leap into the air by his leg and then dragged over 50 meters through a rocky beach only to stop/crash against a lifeguard house.
 The result of this shitty bad call was no skin left on chest and back, bruised ribcage, busted shoulder and a broken kite!!
 Lesson learned was...

-LET GO OF THE BLOODY KITE ITS NOT WORTH IT.
 The sad thing is that before that I had told a lot of friends, who were starting to kite, the kite is worth nothing compared to the rider.
 Practice letting go of the kite!!
 KEEP KITING BUT BE SAFE!

-Friday, January 20, 2006 11:02 PM Alex Korakis Tampa, FL
+Jan 20, '06 11:02 PM Alex Korakis Tampa, FL Ruptured Tendon

 Here is a copy of the email I received from him: